Overview

 If processing is taking too long:

-- Prefer MAI when you don’t need bounding boxes or layout metadata to reduce latency
+- Prefer VLM when you don’t need layout coordinates

 GitHub repository access issues